microtechno9000/automatic-ripping-machine/arm/ui/migrations/README.md

 Add a database migration, move to the below folder
 Run the below from the `/opt/arm/arm` folder

-`flask db migration -m "description of the migration"`
+`flask db migrate -m "description of the migration"`

 ## Resolving merge conflicts